curationexperts/alexandria-legacy/README.md

 ### Steps

-1. `bin/provision production` to provision the production server
+1. `bin/provision production [variables.cfg]` to provision the production server

     - It’s (relatively) safe to set `REMOTE_USER` as root, since a non-root `deploy` user will be created for Capistrano.